kstrafe/Cxy/documentation/rationale.md

 it.
 It's just that duck-typing part that I kinda miss.
 Given a constexpr-like can be given, it feels hacky and not clean.

-First, let's write some code in UL that we port from the C++ SFML library.
+First, let's write some code in Cxy that we port from the C++ SFML library.

 	// This should be a fully compilable program, given the library is installed